 Common reasons for different amounts:

-• Partially refunded charges: You might have offered a partial refund, but the customer disputed the entire Payment.
+- Partially refunded charges: You might have offered a partial refund, but the cardholder disputed the entire Payment.

-• Partial Chargebacks: The customer disputes only a portion of the entire transaction amount.
+- Partial Chargebacks: The cardholder disputes only a portion of the entire transaction amount.

 Example of currency conversion:

-1. A customer pays 20,000 ISK on your Card Machine.
-At the time of the Payment, the exchange rate is such that the customer sees around 120 GBP on their statement.
+A cardholder pays 20,000 ISK on your Card Machine.
+At the time of the Payment, the exchange rate is such that the cardholder sees around 120 GBP on their statement.
 The merchant sees 20,000 ISK on their settlement report.

-2. A few days later, the customer raises a Chargeback for this transaction of 120 GBP.
+A few days later, the cardholder raises a Chargeback for this transaction of 120 GBP.
 By then, the exchange rate has changed (120 GBP = 20,870 ISK).
 Hence, the merchant receives a chargeback amount for 20,870 ISK now.

 Important

-Do not refund the customer outside of the Chargeback process.
-Doing so might result in you refunding the customer twice.
+Do not refund the cardholder outside of the Chargeback process.
+Doing so might result in you refunding the cardholder twice.
 Reach out to Team Teya if you accidentally issue a refund after receiving a Chargeback.